ga-wdi-curriculum/git-branching/readme.md

   - Think about the results you expect *before* you press enter.
 - Whenever you see/type `git commit`, it may help to assume changes have been made and staged.
 Why else would you "commit"?

 > Please run this exercise using Chrome.
-It will not work propertly in Safari or Firefox.
+It will not work properly in Safari or Firefox.

 ---